ccolo01/tem5018/docs/section-4.md

 - **[KUBO](https://kubo-robot.com/)**: Uses TagTile® puzzle-piece blocks that the robot drives over to "read" the program.
 Tiles snap together like jigsaw pieces.
 Covers sequences, functions, subroutines, and loops.

-- **[Scottie Go!](https://scottiego.com/en/)**: Cardboard tiles that children arrange on a surface, then scan with a tablet camera.
-An app interprets the tile arrangement and animates a character following the program.
-Combines tangible manipulation with screen-based feedback.

 - **Blue-Bot TacTile Reader** (TTS): Physical tiles placed in a reader that transmits programs to Blue-Bot via Bluetooth.
 Up to three readers can be connected for longer programs (up to 30 steps).

 **Key characteristics**: